Check your battery rebate eligibility

 The program runs through 2030 with $7.2 billion in funding (expanded from $2.3B in December 2025).
 However, the rebate structure changes on May 1, 2026 to tiered rates that reduce benefits for larger batteries.
 Installing before May 1, 2026 locks in higher rebates for batteries over 14kWh.

-helpHow do I apply for the federal battery rebate?
+helpHow do I apply for the solar battery rebate?